YoTro/YoTro.github.io/_posts/2020-01-12-Peppa-Pig-Python-Turtle.md

 ---
-title: Autopainting Peppa Pig by Python turtle
+title: How to Autopainting Peppa Pig and Homura Akemi by Python turtle
 date: 2020-01-12 01:00:00
 tags: [Turtle]
 music-id: 1518088873